lunchboxer/ziplearn/README.markdown

 ## Install ##
 Before it will run, you'll need to add a local_setting.py file to the django project in the same directory as settings.py.
 See local_settings.sample for how that should look.

+You'll also need to install the javascript libraries.
+If you have node.js and bower installed then simply run "bower install" in the /static directory.
+Otherwise have a look at the bower.json file and install the libraries in /static/components in seperate directories.